Expert's guide to Central America and Mexico

 In a nutshell

 Costa Rica certainly packs a punch when it comes to wildlife and landscapes.
-Luxuriant rainforests, teeming with colourful miles of windswept beaches.
+Luxuriant rainforests, teeming with colorful miles of windswept beaches.
 For the adventurous, Costa Rica is home to countless canopy zip lines, world-class white-water rafting and surfing.

 Whilst still rare to spot wild cats in Costa Rica, sightings of puma and jaguar in the Osa Peninsula appear to be up this year.
-See for yourself at one of our favourite lodges, El Remanso, where they have even sighted puma near to the lodge.
+See for yourself at one of our favorite lodges, El Remanso, where they have even sighted puma near to the lodge.
 Excitingly, jaguars have been spotted for the first time in Piedras Blancas NP.

 Sitting atop an inflatable dinghy, facing the roaring white water of Costa Rica’s Pacuare River I found myself wondering what I had let myself in for — but it was a genuinely exhilarating experience.

 Famous for the awe-inspiring canal, Panama will always draw visitors to witness this incredible feat of engineering first hand.
-However, more travellers are switching on to what else the country has to offer — pristine rainforest, exceptional birdwatching, cultural interaction with indigenous groups such as the Kuna and picture-perfect tropical islands.
+However, more travelers are switching on to what else the country has to offer — pristine rainforest, exceptional birdwatching, cultural interaction with indigenous groups such as the Kuna and picture-perfect tropical islands.

-Most people venture into Honduras from neighbouring Guatemala to visit the impressive jungle-clad Maya site of Copán with its impressive ball courts and stelae (carved statues).
+Most people venture into Honduras from neighboring Guatemala to visit the impressive jungle-clad Maya site of Copán with its impressive ball courts and stelae (carved statues).
 Beyond this, the Bay Islands off the north coast rival Belize for some of the finest coral reefs and diving in the Caribbean.

 Was this useful?